IXBOB/ixbob.github.io/changelog/map1.md

 # Change log

+### 20230119-20230124 BED WARS - Created By IXBOB v1.3.0-beta.1 Change log
+<br/>✔1.
+Fixed the problem that the initial backpack menu page of new players was incorrect
+<br/>✔2.
+Fixed some scoreboard display issues
+<br/>✔3.
+Improved the display text of some titles
+<br/>✔4.
+Fixed a problem that caused the backpack menu to display abnormally after the game ended
+<br/>✔5.
+The refresh rate of iron in normal mode is adjusted to 2 seconds/piece
+<br/>✔6.
+Optimized the logic of resource generation
+<br/>✔7.
+Adjusted the text displayed on the scoreboard
+<br/>✔8.
+The game rule of falling blocks will now be set to true repeatedly
+<br/>✔9.
+Optimized performance

 ### 20230112-20230114 BED WARS - Created By IXBOB v1.2.2.1-release Change log
 <br/>✔1.
 Fixed an issue where the Sharpness team upgrade could not be purchased in v1.2.2.
 <br/>✔2.
 The gametestAPI is enabled, and added some custom commands.(Developing)